dinesh24murali/docker_nodejs_devops_example/Notes/README.md

 - get the logs for a particular container.
 Eg: lets say you are running a nodeJS app in the container and you want to see the logs that appear when you run the server.
 You can use this command

-docker logs <container id or container name>
+docker logs <container id or container name> -f

 - run a particular service in docker-compose file